tomjoht/tomjoht.github.io/_posts/2022/11/2022-11-28-macbeth-musk-and-the-overview.md

 ## Macbeth {#macbeth}

-Last month my daughter Callie, a senior in high school, came home stressed out about an enormous reading assignment for *Macbeth*.
+Last month my second-oldest child Callie, a senior in high school, came home stressed out about an enormous reading assignment for *Macbeth*.
 The reading assignment included dozens of questions about the author, context, plot, key quotations, interpretation, and more.
 Yet as Callie tried to read *Macbeth*, the text seemed incomprehensible.

 I remember reading *Macbeth* in high school and memorizing the "double, double toil and trouble" passage, but I couldn't recall the plot at all.
-And as I looked at the *Macbeth* text my daughter had, with its many footnotes and explanations inserted on each page, I could see that reading it from start to finish, as one would normally approach a novel, wouldn't work well.
+And as I looked at the *Macbeth* text that Callie had, with its many footnotes and explanations inserted on each page, I could see that reading it from start to finish, as one would normally approach a novel, wouldn't work well.
 If you have to read a footnote for practically every line in the text, how can you ever make much progress?

 <figure><img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/student-reading-macbeth.jpg" alt="Reading Macbeth" /><figcaption>The Shakespeare text appears on the right, while explanatory notes appear on the left.
 Practically every line in the text has a corresponding note that explains some language or aspect of the text the student is reading.
 This granularity makes it extremely tedious to identify larger themes, characters, and story lines.</figcaption></figure>